CMSgov/HealthCare.gov-Styleguide/_posts/assets/0001-01-05-completed-steps.md

 layout: detail-page
 lang: en
 section: assets
-title: "Alert assets"
+title: "Completed Steps"
 nav-title: "Completed Steps"
-"meta-title": "Get an overview of alert assets used on HealthCare.gov" "meta-description": "Get an overview the alert assets used on HealthCare.gov.
-Alerts are typically used to provide site visitors with timely information about issues that will impact their HealthCare.gov experience"
+"meta-title": "Get an overview of the Completed Steps pattern used on HealthCare.gov" "meta-description": "Get an overview of the Completed Steps pattern used in interactive tools on HealthCare.gov to present data as it is entered by the user. "
 nav-category: patterns
 categories:
   - assets